pubnub/react-chat-components/samples/react/getting-started/README.md

 # Getting Started

 `getting-started` is a simple app that allows you to get a 1:1 chat app quickly up and running through the PubNub Network.
 It features a simple chat window with a message input field.
-After starting the app, you can send sample messages as a default `myFirstUser` by typing them in an input field and messages will pile up on the screen as you send them.
+After starting the app, you can send sample messages as the default `myFirstUser` by typing them in an input field, and messages will pile up on the screen as you send them.

 ![Getting Started app for React](screenshot.png)